A new approach to the Koszul property in representation theory using graded subalgebras: Representations in positive characteristic of simple algebraic groups

 \begin{rems} (a) We expect that the condition that $p\geq 2N(h-1)-1$ in Theorem \ref{charpversion} can be removed, just leaving the conditions that $p\geq 2h-2$ and that $p$ is large enough that the LCF holds for all $p$-regular weights in $\Jan$.
-The improvement should be a consequence of our study \cite{PS5}, still in progress, of integral versions of the algebras $\gr B$ and $p$-filtrations of standard modules.
-The conclusion that $\gr B$ is a QHA can already be obtained in this paper under a roughly comparable conditions.
-See Theorem \ref{alternativetheorem} below.
+The improvement should be a consequence of our studies \cite{PS5.5} and \cite{PS5} of integral versions of the algebras $\gr B$ and $p$-filtrations.
+The conclusion in Theorem \ref{charpversion} that $\gr B$ is a QHA can already be obtained in this paper under weaker conditions; see Theorem \ref{alternativetheorem} below.

 Of course, current bounds \cite{Fiebig} on $p$ required for the validity of the LCF are much larger even than the current requirement that $p\geq 2N(h-1)-1$ in Theorem \ref{charpversion}.